Can cities find new ways to address disorder?

 The following responses have been lightly edited for length and clarity.

 Talib Hudson is the founder of The New Hood

 It is possible for cities to address and discourage antisocial activities without relying on the coercive power of the state.
 It is well established at this point that informal social control is much stronger than formal social control.
 There are three ways that cities can harness informal social control:

 - Setting the Norm means that cities can use their powers to establish desired standards.
 The New York City subway system doesn’t have the graffiti of the 1980s because the MTA instituted an innovative strategy of first cleaning “tagged” cars and then never allowing a “clean” car to go into service with visible tags.
 The lack of visibility discouraged artists from tagging cars.

 - Empowering Local Residents means providing civic education, micro-grants and other resources for neighbors to take care of each other.

 - Supporting Private Sector Efforts means making sure business improvement districts have what they need to keep areas clean and leveraging partnerships where available.

-Ultimately, I think that public space stewardship and on-site management is the foundation for safety.
+Ultimately, I think that public space stewardship and on-site management are the foundations for safety.
 Attendants and ambassadors who are always out can spot issues quickly and address them, from graffiti to public intoxication, and only engage law enforcement in the most serious circumstances.
-Public bathrooms are just one tool at their disposal; street ambassadors, sanitation services, landscape maintenance, public programming like music and dance, all serve to bring many "eyes on the street."
+Public bathrooms are just one tool at their disposal; street ambassadors, sanitation services, landscape maintenance and public programming like music and dance all serve to bring many "eyes on the street."